 The EPLO which was established in 2007 in Athens, Greece.
 In over 20 years of activity, it has developed, organized, promoted and supported more than 200 educational, research, training, institution building and other activities and has provided assistance to democratic institutions in more than 70 countries.
 The Organization’s work involves four pillars of activity, namely, research, education & training, publications and technical cooperation, each perpetually contributing to the improvement of the other through an integrated approach.

-The governing body of the EPLO is the Board of Directors comprised of the representatives of 16 member states, 4 public authorities, 2 international organizations, and 69 universities/institutions.
+The governing body of the EPLO is the Board of Directors comprised of the representatives of 17 member states, 4 public authorities, and 71 universities/institutions.
 The EPLO has been granted the Observer Status at The International Labor Organization (ILO), WIPO-World Intellectual Property Organization and International Organization for Migration (IOM).

 The EPLO was created as an international organization with suitable governance, full international legal personality and status, upon the initiative of the Hellenic Republic, by the “Agreement for the Establishment and Statute of the European Public Law Organization”, signed by several powers on 27 October 2004.
 The creation of the EPLO became effective in 2007.

-The EPLO Board of Directors consists of 16 Countries, the European Commission, the Council of Europe, 4 Public Authorities and 69 Universities/Institutions.
+The EPLO Board of Directors consists of 17 Countries, 4 Public Authorities and 71 Universities/Institutions.
 The signatory powers recognized the importance of public law and the need to further promote its scientific, research, educational, training, institution building and other dimensions for a better generation of lawyers and democratic institutions worldwide, and the promotion of European values through public law throughout the world.

 The EPLO works closely with partner institutions from all over the world, most notably: